 Dining and Drinks

 Bountiful harvests are reflected in markets and menus around the region.
-Take your pick among dozens of independent farm stands, orchards, wineries and restaurants along the self-guided Hood River County Fruit Loop.
-Soak in the stunning views and sip boutique wine on a winery tour.
-There are also a dozen craft breweries to try.
-Some noteworthy options: award-winning Full Sail Brewing Co., beer brewed with glacially-sourced water at Mt.
-Hood Brewing Company and Freebridge Brewing, housed in a Gold Rush-era U.S. Mint building.
+Take your pick among dozens of independent farm stands, orchards, wineries and restaurants along the self-guided Hood River County Fruit Loop, East Gorge Food Trail and West Gorge Food Trail.
+Soak in the stunning views and tour boutique wineries on an electric bicycle.
+There are also a dozen craft breweries and cideries to try.
+Some noteworthy options: award-winning Thunder Island Brewing, beer brewed with glacially-sourced water at Mt.
+Hood Brewing Company, traditional English cider at Stone Circle Cider in Estacada and Freebridge Brewing, housed in a Gold Rush-era U.S. Mint building.

 One unique highlight of the Mt.
 Hood and Columbia River Gorge area is the ability to visit without needing your own car.
 A vast network of public and private transportation options can get you almost anywhere in the region you'd like to visit.
 Take the Mt.
 Hood Express, a public shuttle bus that runs from Sandy to Timberline Lodge with stops at scenic recreation areas along the way.
 The Columbia River Gorge Express – as well as a number of private shuttles – explores the Waterfall Corridor and Multnomah Falls before heading out to Cascade Locks, Hood River and The Dalles.
 For open-air thrills, rent a bike and cruise the communities that line the Columbia River Gorge National Scenic Area.